 Tragically over 3,500 peacekeepers have lost their lives in the cause of peace.
-In 2016 alone 117 peacekeepers paid the ultimate price.
-They included military, police, international civil servants, UN Volunteers and national staff from 43 countries.
 Their sacrifice on behalf of the international community are one of the most concrete expressions of the UN Charter’s determination “to save succeeding generations from the scourge of war.”
 You can find about the nationality and the missions they served in the fatalities data section.

 Women in Peacekeeping

-Find out more about the call for more female peacekeepers in the police, military and civilians section of this sitre.
-View our gender statistics section to download a monthly breakdown of the number of male and female uniformed personnel working across our missions.
+Find out more in our gender statistics section to download a monthly breakdown of the number of male and female uniformed personnel working across our missions.

 International Day of United Nations Peacekeepers